 Kisima Child Care Academy was started by Martin and Margaret Simiyu in 2006.
 Gerda Fink met Martin on a trip to Kenya in 2007 and became aware that he and his wife were attempting to care for the 83 orphans on their own.
 At that time Kisima consisted of three mud classrooms.
 The children sat on the dirt floor for their lessons and slept four to a blanket.
 They walked a mile for water.
-Gerda began raising money to help them in 2008 and in 2009 Denise Patton joined in the effort.
+Gerda began raising money to help them in 2008.
 In 2012 Bonnie Lefbom came on a visit to Kisima and subsequently was instrumental in starting For The Kids International, Inc,, the 501(c)3 organization created to support Kisima and other organizations helping children around the world.
 She is now President of FTKI and leads the effort in giving the deserving children at Kisima chance at a productive future.

 Bettering our best